-Founded in 2008, Gladinet is US-based cloud computing platform is one of the best-known enterprise file synchronisation and sharing (EFSS) solutions.
+Founded in 2008, Gladinet is a US-based cloud computing platform, and one of the best-known enterprise file synchronisation and sharing (EFSS) solutions.

 Where this solution diverges from almost everything else is that you’re not limited to using the online storage, but instead can merge in local file servers to become part of a hybrid solution.

 Before we start, we need to point out that Gladinet is going through a rebranding exercise at the time of writing, and the product that used to be known as Gladinet Cloud Enterprise is now CentreStack.

 For operating system connectivity, Gladinet CentreStack ticks all the standard boxes and a few that very few people use.